microsoft/rpmoci/README.md

   "path/to/local.rpm", # a local RPM
 ]
 ```

+#### Documentation file

+Whether or not documentation files are included in the produced containers can be specified via the `content.docs` boolean field.
+By default documentation files are not included, optimizing for image size.

 #### GPG key configuration
 GPG keys can be configued via the repository options or the `gpgkeys` field